amrrs/coinmarketcapr/cran-comments.md

 ## Resubmission

-This is a resubmission after removing Vignette to fix api key issues.
+This is a resubmission after removing Vignette to fix api key issues and fixing tests.

 ## Test environments